fbpx

 There has been more research, treatment methods have become standardized, and the therapy is more widely adopted in healthcare.

-1. The post-2010 era has seen over 300 randomized controlled trials (RCTs) published, validating vibration therapy for various conditions, including:
+1. The post-2010 era has seen hundreds of randomized controlled trials (RCTs) published, validating Vibration Therapy for various conditions, including:

 • Osteoporosis